waddahAldrobi/web3_demo/README.md

 This will start ingestion from the RPC to the Postgres table.

 If a `state.json` exists, the pipeline will start from there.

-IF not, it will create one and start from the Head of the chain.
+If not, it will create one and start from the Head of the chain.

 ### Shut down (With Volumes Delete)